Foster care decisions involving babies must take into account infant attachment to parents, caregivers

-With that in mind, the Michigan Department of Human Services (DHS) and the Michigan Association for Infant Mental Health (MI-AIMH) today announced a joint policy statement that calls for child welfare workers to take into account the importance of infants’ attachment relationships as they make decisions about foster care or permanent homes.
+With that in mind, the Michigan Department of Health and Human Services (MDHHS) and the Michigan Association for Infant Mental Health (MI-AIMH) today announced a joint policy statement that calls for child welfare workers to take into account the importance of infants’ attachment relationships as they make decisions about foster care or permanent homes.

 The state agency and the advocacy group for infant mental health also agreed to best practice recommendations for handling placements of babies.

 The policy and recommendations call for mitigating the effects of separation by: